cedric-r/ASCOM.HomeMade.SBIGCamera/README.md

 - Camera access.
 - Cooling management.
 - FW access.

+If you jsut want to install the drivers and test them, run the installer: https://github.com/cedric-r/ASCOM.HomeMade.SBIGCamera/blob/main/HomeMade%20SBIG%20Camera%20Setup.exe

 Note that the software hasn't been through any certification (ASCOM or otherwise).